red/docs/preprocessor.md

 The Red preprocessor supports definining macro functions (called just *macros*) for achieving more complex transformations.
 Macros allow for an efficient form of metaprogramming, where the execution cost is paid at compile-time, rather than run-time.
 Red already has strong metaprogramming abilities at run-time, but, for the sake of enabling Red source code to be run equally well by the compiler and interpreter, macros can also be resolved at run-time.

 Note: There are no read-time (reader) macros.
-Given how simple it is to already preprocess sources in text form using Parse dialect, such support is redundant.
+Given how simple it is to already preprocess sources in text form using Parse dialect, such support would be redundant.

 The preprocessor supports two types of macros: